The role of social

 community that the person wishes to participate in.

-4) Institutions are going to be around
+4) Institutions are going

 in one form or another